seed-rs/seed/README.md

 ```
 Note that you don't need to pass your Msg enum; it's inferred from the update function.

-### Comments in the view
-The Element-creation macros used to create views are normal Rust code, you can
-use comments in them normally: either on their own line, or in line.

 ### Logging in the web browser
 To output to the web browser's console (ie `console.log()` in JS), use `web_sys::console_log1`,